Discover 11 of the best things to do on a trip to historic Greenwich.

 Read More: Uber Boat by Thames Clippers

-Enjoy 360-degree views of London on the Emirates Air Line cable car.
+Enjoy 360-degree views of London on the IFS Cloud Cable Car.
 Soar across the Thames from Greenwich Peninsula to Royal Docks and see St Paul’s Cathedral, historic Greenwich, The Shard, The O2, the Thames Barrier, Royal Docks and Queen Elizabeth Olympic Park from heights of 90m (295ft).
 Board this Greenwich cable car after 7pm for longer journey times, music and video.

 Be transported to the 1930s at art deco gem Eltham Palace and Gardens.
 Tour the mansion’s lavish rooms, which are full of quirky touches from former owners Stephen and Virginia Courtauld.
 Be amazed by the circular entrance hall, explore the walk-in wardrobe and marvel at the golden bathroom.
 There are also 19 acres (8 hectares) of grounds surrounding this former medieval palace, which Henry VIII used to visit.